Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 [I want to] spend several months writing and scheduling posts on Never Ending Footsteps so I can then spend a month offline and fully immersing myself in a destination.
 I’ll be able to research a place instead of just turning up and winging it; I’ll be able to take tours and do activities because I won’t be writing; I’ll be able to get to know a place more than superficially because I’ll be outside exploring.
 All of this means more detailed coverage of destinations on the site and a healthier, happier version of me.

 Did I achieve it?
 Yep!
-The vast majority of my travels in 2016 were well-defined, which was so easy to do now that I have a base in Lisbon.
+The vast majority of my travels in 2016 were well-defined, which was so easy to do now that I have a base.
 A trip to Girona to see friends, a trip to Evora to eat and drink, a trip to check out my European oversights, then time in Lisbon to decompress and process those destinations.

 Having a base to return to meant that I greatly improved the way I travelled.
 I managed to do a lot of research (I own guidebooks now!), took multiple tours, explored the places I visited in greater depth, and felt that I could offer more detailed coverage here because of it.
 The only part of this goal I didn’t achieve was spending my trips offline, but let’s be real: was I really going to achieve that?
 (No.)